Akinwunmi Ambode

 Ambode ran for office of the Governor of Lagos State in April 2015 as a member of the All Progressives Congress, the state's ruling party.
 He won the election, defeating second-place Jimi Agbaje of the Peoples Democratic Party by just 150,000 votes.
 He began his tenure on 29 May 2015, succeeding Babatunde Fashola.
-In October 2018, Ambode lost the APC gubernatorial primary election to Babajide Sanwo-Olu, denying him the opportunity to run for second term.
-He eventually supported Sanwo-Olu's campaign that brought about smooth transition in the state.
+In October 2018, Ambode lost the APC gubernatorial primary election to Babajide Sanwo-Olu, denying him the opportunity to run for a second term.
+He eventually supported Sanwo-Olu's campaign that brought about a smooth transition in the state.